 Single Sign On (SSO)

-Enterprises have ever increasing needs for allowing users to use a centralized authentication system.
+Enterprises have ever-increasing needs for allowing users to use a centralized authentication system.
 This allows for greater convenience and ease of use when it comes to creating new users, resetting passwords, and terminating accounts.
 It also has the benefit of requiring users to manage only one set of credentials.
-HAProxy Enterprise Edition 1.8r1 adds a new daemon that provides support for SSO.
+HAProxy Enterprise 1.8r1 adds a new daemon that provides support for SSO.
 The daemon runs as an external process and HAProxy communicates with it using the Stream Processing Offload Engine (SPOE).
-HAPEE provides not only the agent but also a configuration template specifically for use with Microsoft Active Directory and is fully supported by HAProxy technologies.
+HAProxy Enterprise provides not only the agent but also a configuration template specifically for use with Microsoft Active Directory and is fully supported by HAProxy technologies.

 Real Time Dashboard Improvements

 HAProxy comes bundled with a built-in stats page that you can use to monitor statistics and server status.
 We’ve received many requests for a real-time, modern stats UI, and in HAProxy Enterprise 1.7r2 we released the Real Time Dashboard.
 Significant improvements have been made in our latest release of the Real Time Dashboard, which is available in HAProxy Enterprise 1.8r1.
 Embeddable builds (such as Amazon AMIs) are now supported as well.

 You now have the option to issue a one-time reload instead of only enabling or disabling updates using a defined interval.

 Visual alerts have been added to notify you when values reach defined thresholds.
 If a value reaches a defined threshold of warning or critical percentage, it will change to yellow or red.